-Drug Class or Type DRUG or SUBSTANCE Interaction/Effect anticoagulants when given concurrently with corticosteroids.
-Therefore, coagulation indices should be monitored to maintain the desired anticoagulant effects.
-Anticonvulsants -CARBAMAZEPINE CYP3A4 INDUCER (and SUBSTRATE) Anticonvulsants -PHENOBARBITAL -PHENYTOIN CYP3A4 INDUCERS Anticholinergics -NEUROMUSCULAR BLOCKERS Corticosteroids may influence the effect of anticholinergics.
-1) An acute myopathy has been reported with the concomitant use of high doses of corticosteroids and anticholinergics, such as neuromuscular blocking drugs (See section 4.4 Warnings and Precautions, Musculoskeletal, for additional information).
+Drug Class or Type - DRUG or SUBSTANCE Interaction/Effect blocking drugs (see Section 4.4 Special Warnings and Precautions for Use, Musculoskeletal, for additional information).
 2) Antagonism of the neuromuscular blocking effects of pancuronium and vecuronium has been reported in patients taking corticosteroids.
 This interaction may be expected with all competitive neuromuscular blockers.
 Anticholinesterases Steroids may reduce the effects of anticholinesterases in myasthenia gravis.
 Antidiabetics Because corticosteroids may increase blood glucose concentrations, dosage adjustments of antidiabetic agents may be required.
-Antiemetic -APREPITANT -FOSAPREPITANT CYP3A4 INHIBITORS (and SUBSTRATES) Antifungal -ITRACONAZOLE -KETOCONAZOLE CYP3A4 INHIBITORS (and SUBSTRATES) Antivirals -HIV-PROTEASE INHIBITORS CYP3A4 INHIBITORS (and SUBSTRATES) 1) Protease inhibitors, such as indinavir and ritonavir, may increase plasma concentrations of corticosteroids.
+Antiemetic - APREPITANT - FOSAPREPITANT CYP3A4 INHIBITORS (and SUBSTRATES) Antifungal - ITRACONAZOLE - KETOCONAZOLE CYP3A4 INHIBITORS (and SUBSTRATES) Antivirals - HIV-PROTEASE INHIBITORS CYP3A4 INHIBITORS (and SUBSTRATES) 1) Protease inhibitors, such as indinavir and ritonavir, may increase plasma concentrations of corticosteroids.
 2) Corticosteroids may induce the metabolism of HIV-protease inhibitors, resulting in reduced plasma concentrations.
-Aromatase inhibitors -AMINOGLUTETHIMIDE Aminoglutethimide-induced adrenal suppression may exacerbate endocrine changes caused by prolonged glucocorticoid treatment.
-Calcium Channel Blocker -DILTIAZEM CYP3A4 INHIBITOR (and SUBSTRATE) Contraceptives (oral) -ETHINYLESTRADIOL/ NORETHINDRONE CYP3A4 INHIBITOR (and SUBSTRATE) -GRAPEFRUIT JUICE CYP3A4 INHIBITOR Immunosuppressant CYP3A4 INHIBITOR (and SUBSTRATE)

-Drug Class or Type Interaction/Effect DRUG or SUBSTANCE -CYCLOSPORINE 1) Mutual inhibition of metabolism occurs with concurrent use of cyclosprine and methylprednisolone, which may increase the plasma concentrations of either or both drugs.
-Therefore, it is possible that adverse events associated with the use of either drug alone may be more likely to occur upon coadministration.
+Aromatase inhibitors - AMINOGLUTETHIMIDE Aminoglutethimide-induced adrenal suppression may exacerbate endocrine changes caused by prolonged glucocorticoid treatment.
+Calcium Channel Blocker - DILTIAZEM CYP3A4 INHIBITOR (and SUBSTRATE) Contraceptives (oral) - ETHINYLESTRADIOL/ NORETHINDRONE - GRAPEFRUIT JUICE CYP3A4 INHIBITOR (and SUBSTRATE) CYP3A4 INHIBITOR Immunosuppressant - CYCLOSPORINE CYP3A4 INHIBITOR (and SUBSTRATE) 1) Mutual inhibition of metabolism occurs with concurrent use of cyclosporine and methylprednisolone, which may increase the plasma concentrations of either or both drugs.
+Therefore, it is possible that adverse events associated with the use of either drug alone may be more likely to occur upon co-administration.
 2) Convulsions have been reported with concurrent use of methylprednisolone and cyclosporine.
-Immunosuppressant -CYCLOPHOSPHAMIDE -TACROLIMUS CYP3A4 SUBSTRATES Macrolide Antibacterial -CLARITHROMYCIN -ERYTHROMYCIN CYP3A4 INHIBITORS (and SUBSTRATES) Macrolide Antibacterial -TROLEANDOMYCIN CYP3A4 INHIBITOR NSAIDs (nonsteroidal anti- inflammatory drugs) -high-dose ASPIRIN (acetylsalicylic acid) 1) There may be increased incidence of gastrointestinal bleeding and ulceration when corticosteroids are given with NSAIDs.
-2) Methylprednisolone may increase the clearance of high-dose aspirin, which can lead to decreased salicylate serum levels.
+Immunosuppressant - CYCLOPHOSPHAMIDE - TACROLIMUS CYP3A4 SUBSTRATES Macrolide Antibacterial - CLARITHROMYCIN - ERYTHROMYCIN CYP3A4 INHIBITORS (and SUBSTRATES) Macrolide Antibacterial - TROLEANDOMYCIN CYP3A4 INHIBITOR NSAIDs (non-steroidal anti- inflammatory drugs) - high-dose ASPIRIN (acetylsalicylic acid) There may be increased incidence of gastrointestinal bleeding and ulceration when corticosteroids are given with NSAIDs.
+Methylprednisolone may increase the clearance of high-dose aspirin, which can lead to decreased salicylate serum levels.
 Discontinuation of methylprednisolone treatment can lead to raised salicylate serum levels, which could lead to an increased risk of salicylate toxicity.
 Potassium-depleting agents When corticosteroids are administered concomitantly with potassium-depleting agents (i.e., diuretics), patients should be observed closely for development of hypokalemia.
-There is also an increased risk of hypokalemia with concurrent use of corticosteroids with amphotericin B, xanthines, or beta2 agonists.
+There is also an increased risk

+Drug Class or Type - DRUG or SUBSTANCE Interaction/Effect of hypokalemia with concurrent use of corticosteroids with amphotericin B, xanthines, or beta2 agonists.

-4.6.
-Fertility, pregnancy and lactation
+4.6 Fertility, Pregnancy and Lactation